neil-oliver/data-structures/week11/README.md

 A description of the technical implementation of the design aspects (discussed below) can be found in the [Week 10](https://github.com/neil-oliver/data-structures/tree/master/week10) folder.

+The front end design for all three projects will be implemented using [Bootstrap](https://getbootstrap.com) to assist with form components and responsive design.

 ## AA
 ![](./AA.png)
 #### What will the visualization look like?
 Will it be interactive?
 If so, how?